Shon Barnes, former deputy chief from North Carolina, selected as Madison's next top cop

 Ramon Batista, the former police chief in Mesa, Arizona, was the choice of the commission's dissenting members, Kevin Gundlach and Fabiola Hamdan, as well as the vast majority of local police-reform activists and others who spoke during recent PFC meetings.

-But Barnes was also second best for many, and he was the only Black candidate of the four finalists in a year that has seen historic protests against the treatment of Black people by police, both in Madison and nationwide.
+But Barnes was also second best for many who expressed an opinion since he and three other finalists were announced two weeks ago, and he was the only Black candidate of the four in a year that has seen historic protests against the treatment of Black people by police, both in Madison and nationwide.
 He garnered the votes of the PFC's two Black members, William Greer and Jacquelyn Boggess, plus commission chairwoman Mary Schauf, who is white.

 There was no discussion before the commission voted, although Gundlach and Hamdan made clear that they would be voting no. With activists again complaining Friday that the public hadn't been given sufficient say in the hire, the commission issued a seven-page document minutes after its vote that laid out the process it used to select candidates and the questions it asked them during interviews.